 Clay’s a democratic material.
 Anyone can make with it.
 It’s the stuff of palaces and plates, the Trojan horse of building materials - something that smuggles the ordinary into extraordinary places, defiantly humble in its connotations.
 As a material with no form of its own, it’s peculiarly able to shape-shift, to adopt the signs and signifiers of other things.
 The history of clay in architecture is an ancient one, and our built environment is still a realm of bricks, blocks and tiles.
 It is this strand of ceramic history that informs the sculptures I make.

 One of the often-overlooked collections at the V&A is that of the building itself - a collection of structures in different styles and materials that have accrued on the site over the past 150 years.
 Built in a piecemeal fashion, the building is a complex tangle of public, private and hidden spaces.
 Its rich history continues to evolve, with 2013 marking the start of construction work on the Exhibition Road extension, and overlaying it all is the web of stories and histories of the people that have made and used the spaces.

-During my residency, I’m going to focus on the history and structure of the museum site, and explore the spaces that might be otherwise hidden from view.
-From this process of investigation I’ll develop new ceramic sculptures to share my findings.
+During my residency, I focused on the history and structure of the museum site, and explored the spaces that might be otherwise hidden from view.
+From this process of investigation I developed new ceramic sculptures to share my findings.